excid3/rails/guides/source/getting_started.md

 <%= debug @products %>
 ```

 ERB is short for "Embedded Ruby" and allows us to execute Ruby code to dynamically generate HTML with Rails.
-The `<%= %>` tag tells ERB to execute the ruby code inside and output the return value.
+The `<%= %>` tag tells ERB to execute the Ruby code inside and output the return value.
 In our case, this takes `@products`, converts it to YAML, and outputs the YAML.

 Now refresh http://localhost:3000/ in your browser and you'll see that the output has changed.
 What you're seeing is the records in your database being displayed in YAML format.